0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-as-an-exchange.md

 block with our transaction in it.
 After this, it searches through the events (related transactions) that this transaction resulted in, in order to find the operations we are seeking.

-Because cross-shard transactions are included in a different block (they have to—each shard has its own blocks) we need to search from the top, as it were, if we find a related transaction that was executed on a different shard than the one we're currently looking at.
+Because cross-shard transactions are included in a different block (they have to — each shard has its own blocks) we need to search from the top, as it were, if we find a related transaction that was executed on a different shard than the one we're currently looking at.